lanrat/minimalin-reborn/README.md

 * [Slate](https://github.com/pebble/slate/blob/master/LICENSE)

 ## Contributing

-If you would like a new feature, please comment on https://github.com/groyoh/minimalin/issues/69 and we'll see what we can do.
+If you would like a new feature, please [open an issue here](https://github.com/lanrat/minimalin-reborn/issues) and we'll see what we can do.

 If you would like to contribute, that's awesome!
 But we would like you to follow these rules: